vbuterin/blog/posts/deeperdive.md

 ## How much connection to Ethereum does another chain need to hold wallets whose keystores are rooted on Ethereum or an L2?

 Surprisingly, not that much.
-It actually does not even need to be a proper L2: if it's an L3, or a validium, then it's okay to hold wallets there, as long as you hold keystores either on L1 or on a proper L2 rollup.
+It actually does not even need to be a rollup: if it's an L3, or a validium, then it's okay to hold wallets there, as long as you hold keystores either on L1 or on a ZK rollup.
 The thing that you _do_ need is for the chain to have direct access to Ethereum state roots, and **a technical and social commitment to be willing to reorg if Ethereum reorgs, and hard fork if Ethereum hard forks**.

 One interesting research problem is identifying to what extent it is possible for a chain to have this form of connection to _multiple_ other chains (eg. Ethereum and Zcash).
-Doing it naively is possible - your chain would have to reorg if Ethereum _or_ Zcash reorg (and hard fork if Ethereum _or_ Zcash hard fork), but then your community has double the technical and political dependencies (or more if you tie your chain to many other chains).
-Schemes based on [ZK bridges](https://zkvalidator.com/exploring-zk-bridges/) are not robust to 51% attacks or hard forks.
+Doing it naively is possible: your chain could agree to reorg if Ethereum _or_ Zcash reorg (and hard fork if Ethereum _or_ Zcash hard fork), but then your node operators and your community more generally have double the technical and political dependencies.
+Hence such a technique could be used to connect to a few other chains, but at increasing cost.
+Schemes based on [ZK bridges](https://zkvalidator.com/exploring-zk-bridges/) have attractive technical properties, but they have the key weakness that they are not robust to 51% attacks or hard forks.
 There may be more clever solutions.

 ## Preserving privacy